31 Jan 2021 admin

 Shey Phoksundo Lake

-The unique landscape, forests, distant mountain views, and untouched natural beauty of this region attracts many tourists every year.
+The unique landscape, forests, distant mountain views, and untouched natural beauty of this region attract many tourists every year.
 This amazing lake was listed on the Ramsar site in 2004.

 How to reach there?